Missed Call Text Back: How to Set It Up and Never Lose a Lead

 24/7 Coverage Without Hiring

 An automatic text when you miss a call works at midnight just as well as noon.
 No overtime pay.
-No answering service fees for after-hours staff.
-Just a simple, consistent acknowledgment whenever your phone rings and nobody picks up.
+No answering service fees.
+Just a consistent acknowledgment whenever your phone rings and nobody picks up.

-For contractors whose emergency calls spike at 2 AM (burst pipes, power outages, AC failures in summer), this is especially valuable.
+For contractors whose emergency calls spike at 2 AM (burst pipes, power outages, AC failures), this is especially valuable.
 The caller knows you exist, you're professional, and you'll follow up.
+If you're evaluating broader after-hours handling options, text-back is a strong starting point.

 Cost-Effective Lead Recovery

 Most missed call text back services run between $99 and $300 per month.
-Compared to losing even one $3,500 job per month to a missed call, the ROI is obvious.
+Compared to losing even one $3,500 job to a missed call, the ROI is obvious.
+In our analysis of thousands of calls from home services businesses, 74.1% of calls went completely unanswered -- three out of every four potential customers calling someone else.
+Even recovering a fraction of those through text-back pays for itself many times over.

 A few rules to keep you out of trouble: